jack-laverty/wavereplay/README.md

 A Supabase Storage Server is used for video file storage.
 It's S3 API compatible.

+Video files are uploaded using [signed upload urls](https://supabase.com/docs/reference/javascript/storage-from-createsigneduploadurl) to allow clients to upload directly to the S3 storage server.

 #### [Supabase Auth](https://authjs.dev/getting-started/authentication/oauth)

 Supabase Auth is used for authentication.
 GitHub provides a free OAuth service as the app is registered in the GitHub developer dashboard.
 Supabase provides [configuration docs](https://supabase.com/docs/guides/auth/social-login/auth-github) for this use case.
 Unauthenticated users are redirected to the login page via middleware.